 Fair Housing Issue Contributing Factor(s) Meaningful Programs/ Action Type Program Metric Disproportionate Housing Needs, Including Displacement Risk The availability of affordable units in a range of sizes The low availability of housing options to meet the needs of lower-income households is a key factor contributing to the City's risk of becoming exclusive.
 Programs and Metrics in the Housing Element aim to address this factor by protecting existing residents from displacement through the preservation of current affordable housing and creating new housing choices through incentives to increase the production of new affordable housing.
 Land use and zoning laws Approximately 50 percent of the City of Lomita consists of single-family residential uses.
 Due to its built-out nature, opportunities for housing exist primarily through redevelopment.
 To remedy this situation and facilitate a more streamlined context for affordable housing developers through programs in the Housing Element that aim to incentivize housing development and rezone for higher densities.
-Action Type: Protecting Existing Residents from Displacement Program 3, Mobile Home Park Regulations Program 4, Lower-Income Housing Preservation Action Type: New Housing Choices and Affordability in Areas of Opportunity Program 6, Accessory Dwelling Units Program 7, Incentives and Regulations Program 10, Affordable Housing Streamlining Program 12, Lot Consolidation Program 14, Rezone Program Program 27, Reduced Parking Requirements Program 3 Metrics: Require replacement of 100% of units of applicable projects.
-Require relocation assistance to protect tenants from displacement risk.
-Program 4 Metrics: Track changes in ownership, management, and status of deed-restrictions to monitor deed-restricted units.
-Program 6 Metrics: Incentivize the production of 24 ADUs affordable to lower-income households during the planning period.
-Program 7 Metrics: Create City will pair rezones with objective development standards to incentivize the production of housing and will offer incentive zoning that will increase developer interest in the State Density Bonus Program.
-Program 10 Metrics: Require staff is knowledge in amended procedures to ensure SB 35 projects are streamlined Program 12 Metrics: Develop an incentive program for lot consolidation beyond what is already offered to developers for qualifying sites identified in the Sites Inventory Form.
-Program 14 Metrics: Increase residential densities on rezone sites to remove barriers to development and create opportunities for new housing supply and affordability near higher opportunity areas.
-Program 27 Metrics:
+Action Type: Protecting Existing Residents from Displacement Program 3, Mobile Home Park Regulations Program 4, Lower-Income Housing Preservation Action Type: New Housing Choices and ■ Program 3 Metrics: ○ Require replacement of 100% of units of applicable projects. ○ Require relocation assistance to protect tenants from displacement risk. ■ Program 4 Metrics: ○ Track changes in ownership, management, and status of deed-restrictions to monitor deed-restricted units. ■ Program 6 Metrics: